vasya96/Notes/README.md

 # Notes
-I break it and i dont know how to fix
+I break it and i dont know how to fix \n
 upd: fix (just reload android studio)